khuedoan/homelab/docs/installation/development.md

 Host machine:

-- OS: Linux (Windows and macOS will not work due to networking limitations, you can use a Linux VM)
 - Recommended hardware specifications:
     - CPU: 4 cores
     - RAM: 16 GiB
+- OS: Linux (Windows and macOS are untested, please let me know if it works)
+- Available ports: `80` and `443`

 Install the following packages: